 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority reported two items that qualified for reporting in this category for the year ended June 30, 2016.
-Those items are deferred bond refunding charges and the items related to the changes in the net pension liability discussed below.
+The Authority reported two items that qualified for reporting in this category for the year ended June 30, 2017.
+Those items are deferred bond refunding charges and the items related to the changes in the net pension liability discussed on the following page.